steadybit/extension-kubernetes/README.md

 Make sure that the extension is registered with the agent.
 In most cases this is done automatically.
 Please refer to the [documentation](https://docs.steadybit.com/install-and-configure/install-agent/extension-registration) for more information about extension registration and how to verify.

-## Security

-The cluster role for the extension requires "read" permissions for different kind of workloads in the cluster.
-If the permission is not granted to a specific resource type, those will not be discovered and cannot be attacked.

-To run the different attacks "write" permissions are required:
-  - Scale Deployment/StatefulSet/DaemonSet: `update`, `patch` on the workload type
-  - Rollout Restart Deployment: `patch` on `deployment`
-  - Delete Pod Attack: `delete` on `pod`
-  - Crash Loop Pod: `create` on `pod/exec` also needs to have an `sh` and `kill` binary in the target container

 ## mark resources as "do not discover"